harisabat3/Dev/README.md

 # Dev
-This repository for maintaining the source code of the development team
+This repository for maintaining the source code for development team